Maggomann/filament-model-translator/README.md

         filament-model.php
 ```

-The translation file has the following content structure:
+The `filament-model.php` file within the package serves as a structured language file for translations.
+It enables defining translations for various entities such as models, their attributes, and navigation elements.

 ```php
 <?php